Kirkjufellsfoss waterfall and The Church Mountain

 Briefing

-The Snaefellsnes Peninsula Day Tour - Small Group & Local Lunch offers a unique experience to explore one of Iceland's most fascinating destinations.
-On this small group tour, you will discover majestic volcanoes, glaciers, cliffs and black sand beaches, while visiting Snaefellsjökull National Park, famous for its glacier and mystical energy.
-In addition, you will enjoy a local lunch that will immerse you in authentic Icelandic cuisine.
+The Snaefellsnes Peninsula Tour offers a unique experience to explore one of Iceland's most fascinating destinations.
+On this small group tour, you will discover majestic volcanoes, glaciers, cliffs and black sand beaches, while visiting the Snaefellsjökull National Park, famous for its glacier and its mystical energy.
 You will live a more personalized and closer experience, which will make your trip even more special.
 Do you want to know more?
 Here are all the details:

 Tour details